 Salaries in independent schools may differ slightly.

-To become a secondary school teacher of English, you must have a degree in English plus a Professional Graduate Diploma in Education (PGDE) OR a degree from the University of Stirling which combines Professional Education (Secondary) with English Studies, English Studies and History, or English Studies and Religion (SCQF Level 10).
+To become a secondary school teacher of English, you must have a degree (SCQF Level 9-10) in English plus a Professional Graduate Diploma (SCQF Level 11) in Education (PGDE) OR a degree from the University of Stirling which combines Professional Education (Secondary) with English Studies, English Studies and History, or English Studies and Religion (SCQF Level 10).

-- You must also have English and National 5 Maths.
-National 5 Applications of Maths is accepted in place of Maths at all universities with the exception of University of Edinburgh.
+You must also have English and National 5 Maths.
+National 5 Applications of Maths is accepted in place of Maths.

-- For entry to a degree in Professional Education and English Studies (which can also be combined with History or Religion) at the University of Stirling you need 4 Highers at ABBB (first sitting) or AABB (two sittings) including English plus National 5 Maths at B.
+For entry to a degree in Professional Education and English Studies (which can also be combined with History or Religion) at the University of Stirling you need 4 Highers at ABBB (first sitting) or AABB (two sittings) including English plus National 5 Maths or Applications of Maths at B.

-- Your degree should normally contain 80 Scottish Credit and Qualifications Framework (SCQF) credit points in English of which at least 40 credit points must be in English literature or Scottish literature, and a maximum of 20 credit points in Media Studies.
-In addition, 40 of the credit points must have been studied at SCQF level 8 (second year undergraduate level) or above.
+Your degree should normally contain 80 Scottish Credit and Qualifications Framework (SCQF) credit points in English of which at least 40 credit points must be in literature (including English translation) or Scottish literature, and a maximum of 20 credit points in Media Studies.
+In addition, 40 of the credit points must have been studied at SCQF Level 8 (second year undergraduate level) or above.